Reeceeboii/open-directory-search-tool/README.md

 ## Dorker

-### Find interesting files and accidentally leaked data using just a search engine!
+### Find interesting files and open servers just using a search engine!

 This is currently under development.